risk-first/website/thinking/Just-Risk.md

 ![All Work is Managing Risk](../images/generated/principles/all-work.png)

-Think about your process at work.
+Think about your development process at work.
 Maybe it involves weekly releases, a continuous-integration system, unit-testing and beta-testing.
-All these activities have a part to play in exposing different risks.
-They work to manage risk _prior_ to them creating bigger problems in production.
+All these activities have a part to play in managing different risks.
+They work to manage risks before they create bigger problems in production.

 Can we go further?
 Is it just those parts of our development process that manage risk, or is it actually _all_ of them?

 Lets look at one of the tools in the Project Manager's tool-box, the [RAID Log](http://pmtips.net/blog-new/raid-logs-introduction), and observe how risk-centric it is.
-Then, we'll generalize from there.
+Then, we'll generalise from there.

 ## RAID Log

 Many project managers will be familiar with the [RAID Log](http://pmtips.net/blog-new/raid-logs-introduction).
 It's simply four columns on a spreadsheet:  **Risks**, **Actions**, **Issues** and **Decisions**.

-Let's try and put the following [Risk](../thinking/Glossary.md#risk) into the RAID Log:
+Let's try and put the following item into the RAID Log:

 > "Debbie needs to visit the client to get them to choose the logo to use on the product, otherwise we can't size the screen areas exactly."